Gnawa music: Rituals

-The mluk are abstract entities that gather a number of similar jinn (genie spirits).
+The mluk are entities drawn from Islamic figures, historical saints and jinn (genie spirits).
 The participants enter a trance state (jedba) in which they may perform spectacular dances.
-By means of these dances, participants negotiate their relationships with the mluk either placating them if they have been offended or strengthening an existing relationship.
+Through these dances, participants negotiate their relationships with the mluk either appeasing them if they have been offended or strengthening an existing bond.
 The mluk are evoked by seven musical patterns, seven melodic and rhythmic cells, who set up the seven suites that form the repertoire of dance and music of the Gnawa ritual.
 During these seven suites, seven different types of incense are burned and the dancers are covered by veils of seven different colours.

 Each of the seven families of mluk is populated by many characters identifiable by the music and by the footsteps of the dance.
 Each mluk is accompanied by its specific colour, incense, rhythm and dance.
 These entities, treated like "presences" (called hadra, Arabic: حضرة) that the consciousness meets in ecstatic space and time, are related to mental complexes, human characters, and behaviors.
 The aim of the ritual is to reintegrate and to balance the main powers of the human body, made by the same energy that supports the perceptible phenomena and divine creative activity.

 Later, the guembri opens the treq ("path," Arabic: طريق), the strictly encoded sequence of the ritual repertoire of music, dances, colors and incenses, that guides in the ecstatic trip across the realms of the seven mluk, until the renaissance in the common world, at the first lights of dawn.